strimzi/proposals/044-Stable-identities-for-Kafka-Connect-worker-nodes.md

 There will be only one Feature Gate for both Kafka Connect and Kafka Mirror Maker 2.
 The new Feature gate will be named `StableConnectIdentities`.
 To enable this feature gate, the `UseStrimziPodSets` feature gate would need to be enabled as well.
-The following table shows the expected graduation of the feature gate:
+The following table shows the expected graduation of the `StableConnectIdentities` feature gate:

 | Phase | Strimzi versions       | Default state                                          |
 |:------|:-----------------------|:-------------------------------------------------------|